PTK12/bad-apple-player/README.md

 This extension contributes the following settings:

-* `bad-apple-player.targetFrames`: Target FPS to display Bad Apple!!
+* `bad-apple-vscode-player.targetFrames`: Target FPS to display Bad Apple!!
-* `bad-apple-player.opacity`: Opacity of Bad Apple!!
+* `bad-apple-vscode-player.opacity`: Opacity of Bad Apple!!
-* `bad-apple-player.textOpacity`: Opacity of text when running Bad Apple!!
+* `bad-apple-vscode-player.textOpacity`: Opacity of text when running Bad Apple!!
-* `bad-apple-player.switchEditor`: Whether to switch to the current active editor.
+* `bad-apple-vscode-player.switchEditor`: Whether to switch to the current active editor.

 ## Known Issues